-This section gives a brief overview of some parts of the kernel that are relevant for this assignment.
+This section gives a brief overview of some parts of the kernel that are relevant to the new Assignment 2b requirements.

 3.1 kern/syscall

 This directory contains the files that are responsible for loading and running user-level programs, as well as basic and stub implementations of a few system call handlers.